tdo95/tdo95/README.md

 ### Hey There 👋🏿 ✨

 My name is Tee, and I'm a software engineer passionate about building experiences that people enjoy.
-Highly motivated by challenge and empathy driven, I love experimenting with new techologies to create sustainable and efficient solutions.<br><br>
+Highly motivated by challenge and empathy driven, I love experimenting with new technologies to create sustainable and efficient solutions.<br><br>
-I also love writing and run a lifestyle technology blog called The Developing Dev where I document insights and learnings throughout my career.
+I also enjoy writing and run a lifestyle technology blog called The Developing Dev where I document insights and learnings throughout my career.
 Check out some of my latest posts below!

 <!--    BLOG POSTS    -->
 ### Latest Blog Posts